The origin of lights at this season can be traced back to the Jewish Festival of Lights, or Feast of the Dedication, in Hebrew called "Hanukkah."

 For 'not upon strength nor upon power, but upon the spirit of God' shall our democracy be founded."

-In 1951, President Harry S. Truman received a presentation of a Hanukkah menorah from Israel's Prime Minister, David Ben-Gurion.
+Truman was presented with a Hanukkah menorah from Israel's Prime Minister, David Ben-Gurion on May 8, 1951.

 On December 17, 1979, President Jimmy Carter was the first President to participate in Hanukkah.
 He walked from the White House to Lafayette Park to light the National Menorah erected by the American Friends of Lubavitch.